Canonical translation surfaces for computing Veech groups: Introduction

 To determine elements, we view a translation surface as being assembled from the disjoint union of its Voronoi 2-cells by identifying shared edges.
-We introduce a model surface for each stratum into which the open Voronoi 2-cells inject.
-There is a finite set of saddle connections whose images on the model surface lead to a reconstruction of the original surface by identifying the two edges lying on the perpendicular bisector of the image of a saddle connection and that of its orientation-reversed saddle connection.
-We call these pairs of saddle connections {\em Voronoi staples}, and show that an element of $\mathrm{SL}_2(\mathbb R)$ is in the Veech group exactly if it sends the Voronoi staples on the model surface to copies of orientation-paired saddle connections.
+There is a finite set of saddle connections whose images on the aforementioned canonical surface lead to a reconstruction of the original surface by identifying the two edges lying on the perpendicular bisector of the image of a saddle connection and that of its orientation-reversed saddle connection.
+We call these pairs of saddle connections {\em Voronoi staples}, and show that an element of $\mathrm{SL}_2(\mathbb R)$ is in the Veech group exactly if it sends the Voronoi staples on the canonical surface to copies of orientation-paired saddle connections, Proposition~\ref{p:memCrit}.